-If you Are using Desktop computer Then you might get No Boot Device Available message if your components aren’t connected properly.
+If you Are using a Desktop computer Then you might get a No Boot Device Available message if your components aren’t connected properly.
 Especially if the SATA cable or power Cable not connected properly with the HDD this might cause the problem.
-We recommend to first check and fix this problem.
+We recommend first check and fix this problem.
 To do this you need to power down your PC, disconnect it from the power outlet and open your computer case.
 After doing that, be sure to check all SATA cables and make sure that they are tightly connected to your motherboard and to your hard drive.
 Several users reported that this problem occurred because their SATA cables weren’t firmly connected to their motherboard.
 After connecting everything properly, the issue should be completely resolved.

 Change Boot Order

 Enter the BIOS interface Restart computer and tap “F2” (Del, F12, F8 As perform Device manufacturer support ) key continuously at startup.
 In the “BIOS Setup Utility” option, switch to “Boot”.
 Now press the “↑↓” keys to modify the bootable disk as the first boot device.
 After that, press “F10” to save the changes and Restart the computer.
-This time System Try to Boot from the proper disk drive which may solve no boot device found error.
+This time System Tries to Boot from the proper disk drive which may solve no boot device found error.

 Fix boot information of your system

-Sometimes damaged MBR can cause No Boot Device Available message to appear.
+Sometimes damaged MBR can cause a No Boot Device Available message to appear.
 Also, You may get a “No bootable device found” error when the boot information, such as BCD (Boot Configuration Data) or MBR (Master Boot Record) of your system is corrupted.

 To fix the issue, you need to start Command Prompt from Advanced options (Windows 8.1 and 10 users).

-If you are Windows 7 user then boot windows form an installation media, if you don’t have then create one by following the link.
+If you are Windows 7 user then boot windows from an installation media, if you don’t have then create one by following the link.
 Select the language and region, and then click on Repair your computer. select the Windows 7 system from the list of the Operating system.
 Then click on Next.
 After that click on Command Prompt.

 Now In Command Prompt, type the following lines one by one and press Enter on your keyboard after each.
-(If you are asked whether you want to add a new installation to boot list, press Y and then press Enter.)
+(If you are asked whether you want to add a new installation to the boot list, press Y and then press Enter.)

 - bootrec /fixmbr